TheJacksonLaboratory/wild_AD_mic_scRNA/README.md

 Data were processed using a customized pipeline (scBASE) allowing strain-specific genome alignment followed by downstream analyses using Seurat and edgeR packages.

-Please check more details in a previous version of manuscript.(current version is still under review) https://www.biorxiv.org/content/10.1101/2020.06.02.130237v1
+Please check more details in a previous version of manuscript.(The manuscript has been accepted on Cell Reports on 12/02/20, a final version will be updated soon) https://www.biorxiv.org/content/10.1101/2020.06.02.130237v1